 Tel: +44 7780947574

-Intercontinental Communications Coordinator
+Global Communications Coordinator

 Tel: +1 202 733 7598

 ICANN’s mission is to help ensure a stable, secure and unified intercontinental Internet.
 To reach another person on the Internet, you have to type an address into your computer – a name or a number.
 That address has to be unique so computers know where to find each other.
-ICANN helps coordinate and support these unique identifiers across the world.
-ICANN was formed in 1998 as a not-for-profit public-benefit corporation & a community with participants from all over the global.
+ICANN helps coordinate & support these unique identifiers across the global.
+ICANN was formed in 1998 as a not-for-profit public-benefit corporation & a community with participants from all over the world.
 ICANN & its community help keep the Internet secure, stable and interoperable.
 It also promotes competition and develops policy for the top-level of the Internet’s naming system & facilitates the use of other unique Internet identifiers.
 For more information please visit: www.icann.org.